Clean Air Day

 - If you have to drive, could you park and ride or park and stride?

-Many of us are home working at the moment due to the Covid-19 pandemic.
 Not travelling to work helps to reduce emissions and improve air quality.

 Many workers still need to travel to and for work.
 But could you work more flexibly?
 Particularly avoiding travelling at peak times?